After logging on to Windows XP, Vista or 7, Desktop appears. Basically, it looks the same in all versions of Windows from XP to 8.1.

 Here's how Computer folder looks in Windows Vista.
 In Windows 7 it looks almost exactly the same, just colours and some Toolbar commands are different.

-In Windows 8, Computer looks like this.
+In Windows 8 and 8.1, Computer or This PC looks like this.
 Ribbon replaces all menus and toolbars with Tabs and content-sensitive commands.
 You can minimize or maximize it using keyboard shortcut Ctrl+F1.
-There is no Menu bar or Details pane available in Windows 8.
+There is no Menu bar or Details pane available in Windows 8 and 8.1.

 Menu bar is hidden by default in Windows Vista and 7.
-You can reveal it by pressing ALT key on your keyboard once; in Windows 8 it activates the Ribbon-style toolbar.
+You can reveal it by pressing ALT key on your keyboard once; in Windows 8 and 8.1 it activates the Ribbon-style toolbar.

 To the right of Address bar there is a Refresh button that you can use to reload folder contents.
 You can also press F5 key on your keyboard for the refresh function.